msztolcman/fileperms/README.md

 Python version
 --------------

 `fileperms` works only with Python 3.7+.
-Older Python versions are unsupported.
+Older Python versions are supported with older package versions.

 Some examples
 -------------